-Twice a year, the vice president for administrative and finance, or the chief of police will initiate (or authorize the initiation of) a test emergency response alert message (usually in September and January).
+Twice a year, the Vice President for Finance and Administrative Services or the Chief of Police will initiate (or authorize the initiation of) a test emergency response alert message (usually in September and January).
 The procedures contained within this statement will be publicized to faculty, staff, and students each September when affiliates are given advance notice of the upcoming test and encouraged to opt-in for expanded notification.
 A record of all such tests, including a description of the test, the date, time, and whether the test was announced or unannounced will be documented and available for inspection upon request.

 Tests will also be conducted at least annually on PVCC's ability to respond to an emergency, including activation of its Emergency Operations Plan and a table-top exercise involving a campus-based scenario.
 Participants will include designated PVCC emergency personnel, their designated back-ups, and select emergency support function representatives.
-Additional tests will involve evacuation drills overseen by the department of public safety and campus police.
+Additional tests will involve evacuation drills overseen by the Department of Public Safety and Campus Police.
 These drills and exercises may mimic various events such as bomb threats, earthquakes, fire, and active shooter, among others.